Melvynx/Ticket0_flask/README.md

 ## Motivation 🏃‍♂️

-This project was done during a test at epsic.
+I made this during a project at Epsic.
 It was requested to use Flask for the backend and I decided to use JS with JQuery and Bootstrap 🍓 to make the frontend.

-I really never use Bootstrap and JQuery so it was a firt time for me!
+I never really used Bootstrap and JQuery so it was a first time for me!

 ## Installation